Sidenote: In England, what is summer actually??? I’ve been here since mid-June and it’s rare that it’s over 70 F LOL. #summerinengland

 - Walk along the Cleveland Way

-- Visit the Coastguard station for some history (£1 entry fee) or the Smuggler’s Museum for info about that (free, but donations encouraged)
+- Visit the Old Coastguard Station for some history (£1 entry fee) or the Robin Hood’s Bay Museum for more history, with a focus on smugglers (free, but donations encouraged)

 - Go tide pooling during low tide (although be careful – the tide comes in quick, like within 2 hours, so be aware!)